oclint/oclint/.github/ISSUE_TEMPLATE.md

 ### Even Better
 Is your project open sourced?
 If yes, can you point us to your repository?
-If not, is it possible to make a small project that fails the Travis CI?
+If not, is it possible to make a small project to illustrate the problem?
 If not, can you create a gist with your sample code for us?